starship/starship/docs/config/README.md

 ## Kubernetes

-Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file otherwise it displays the `namespace_spaceholder` variable.
+Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file.
 The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
 If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

 ::: tip